By Tom McFadden

 ERP is the integrated management of a business’ main processes, often in real time and mediated by software and technology.
 In its simplest form, ERPs pillar on efficiency, cost reduction, quality and decentralization.
 CIO’s have always had their finger on the pulse in these areas, but today it is more of a requirement that they prioritize and focus on things like sourcing and procurement, asset management, supply chain and sales performance over analytics, reporting, and service/project management.
 In the recent past, CIOs would be creating long-term solutions and planning investments in the business, but today they need to also be more short-term oriented, seeking to enhance existing systems and not totally replacing them.
 As with any other expense, it is becoming harder and harder to justify high ticket items with significant, scalable return on those investments.
 In addition to driving and not just supporting the business, CIOs today are much more central to helping the stores’ ability to directly fulfill transactions at the customer level.
 Leveraging technology to provide visibility to immediate inventory availability has become much more critical.

 Although many things keep a CIO up at night, there are really three key things, and at the top of the list is security issues.
 Not just at the server level but at the network access level that allows entry to the consumer information, point of sale system, online transactions and even mobile and social data.
 With data comes data breach risk, so managing risk is imperative today.
 The other two concerns are the Metaverse, not really knowing what it will bring from a security standpoint as well as from a systems integration and consumer experience standpoint.
 And I’d be remiss not to mention the current economic pressures.
 How inflation and approaching recession impacts the business, prices, promotions and overall profit.

-* This article was republished from THE ROBIN REPORT.
+* Republished with permission from THE ROBIN REPORT.